ybxiang05/chinatown_stories_11ty/content/interviews/pearl-low.md

 **P:** My relationship with visibility, especially in Vancouver, is being hyper-visible while being invisible at the same time.
 We’ve all seen that one Disney film that’s supposedly made for everybody, but feels so generic and doesn’t resonate with anybody.

-## It’s extremely important to have our world reflected in the media we consume, because the more specific a story is, the more relatable it becomes.
-That’s the role of storytelling, to learn about each other, to expand our perspectives, and to transport ourselves outside of our own world.
+<blockquote>It’s extremely important to have our world reflected in the media we consume, because the more specific a story is, the more relatable it becomes.
+That’s the role of storytelling, to learn about each other, to expand our perspectives, and to transport ourselves outside of our own world.</blockquote>

 I want us to keep expanding and pushing for other narratives to be at the forefront of things.
 We don’t lose anything by hearing about someone else’s lived experience.
 You can have the same story of a girl falling in love, but with different cultural variants and implications, it becomes a different story.
 We’re all telling the same story in slightly different ways.
 I think it’s exciting, and I want to see more different things!